mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Elasticsearch.md

 	  }
 	}

-And let’s do a search like this:
+And now let’s do a test search for the word “lox” in the “jokes” index like this:

     curl 'http://sandbox.local:9200/jokes/bagels/_search?q=answer:lox&pretty=true'

 And the returned data should be:

 	{
-	  "took" : 6,
+	  "took" : 3,
 	  "timed_out" : false,
 	  "_shards" : {
 	    "total" : 5,